sviquerat/GSE64/README.md

 Compiled and tested with: gcc 9.2.0 x64 windows (sample build script included)

-/bin contains precompiled binary created by the build.bat
+/bin contains precompiled binary for x64 systems as created by the build.bat